Skip to main content

 How do I enter my plate?

-- Enter license plate number from left to right without spaces, including stacked letters/numbers.
+Enter your license plate number from left to right without spaces, including stacked letters/numbers.
 No special characters.
-Make sure your entire rear license plate is visible and the license plate frame does not cover any portion of a letter or number.
+Make sure your entire rear license plate is visible, and the license plate frame does not cover any portion of a letter or number.

 What if I have a trip permit?

-What do I do if I entered my license plate incorrectly?
+What do I do if I enter my license plate incorrectly?

-How do I prove I paid with the pay by plate system since I didn’t get a receipt?
+How do I prove I paid with the pay by plate system?

 Can I use coins at the pay station?

-- Currently, many of our pay stations accept coins.
-Our pay stations that are touch screen do not accept coin.
+Currently, many of our pay stations accept coins.
+Our pay stations that are touch screen do not accept coins.

 What do I do if the pay station is not working?